brookr/eth-light/README.md

 # A light in the darkness...

+At the solstice, we wonder: will light return?

+This interactive artwork explores a sentiment felt across the northern hemisphere on the darkest day.
+Celebrated in many traditions, the return of the light unites us.

-An interactive canvas artwork that visualizes Ethereum's network burn rate and 6529 voting activity as a dynamic star, overlaid with flowing calligraphic text capturing the sentiment of light persisting through darkness.
+Here, a solitary star visualizes the light: Ethereum's network burn rate and 6529 voting activity together form a dynamic star, overlaid with flowing calligraphic text expressing our persistence, even in darkness.

 ## Concept

-This piece translates blockchain activity into a contemplative visual metaphor: a multi-pointed star whose brightness responds to Ethereum's real-time burn data (base fee + blob burn), while its complexity reflects community engagement through 6529 TDH voting activity.
+This piece translates blockchain activity into a contemplative visual metaphor: a multi-pointed star whose brightness responds to Ethereum's real-time burn data (base fee + blob burn as a proxy for network utilization), while its complexity reflects community engagement through 6529 TDH voting activity.

 The star begins with 4 points and grows based on the number of submissions that received votes in the last hour, making it a living representation of collective creative participation.
 Each submission that gains votes adds one point to the star.